parrt/msds501/notes/data-in-memory.md

 * ordered list
 * set (just an unordered, unique list)
 * list of lists such as tables or matrices with rows and columns
-* dictionary such as mapping a student name to their student ID; we can think of this as a table where each row in the table associates the key with a value.Is
+* dictionary such as mapping a student name to their student ID; we can think of this as a table where each row in the table associates the key with a value.

+Now that we know what data looks like in memory, let's consider a small but powerful set of possible operations we can do on that data in [Common Programming Patterns](patterns.md).